divesht2024/divesht2024/README.md

-# QA Automation & Cloud Fundamentals – GitHub Portfolio
+# QA Automation - GitHub Portfolio

 👋 Hi, I’m **Divesh Tayade**, a fresher QA professional with hands-on experience in **Manual Testing**, **Automation Testing**, and strong fundamentals in **Cloud (AWS)** and **Python**.
 This repository represents my learning, practice work, and testing projects that demonstrate my understanding of software quality assurance and modern testing practices.